What to Do If VA Reduces Your Rating

 Ratings Held 5 Years or More

-Once you've held a rating for five or more years, it becomes a "stabilized" rating under 38 CFR § 3.344(a).
-This is a big deal.
-The VA must demonstrate "sustained improvement" — meaning the improvement isn't just a snapshot from one good day.
-They need to show your condition has genuinely and consistently gotten better over time, not just that one exam looked slightly different.
+Once you've held a rating for five or more years, it becomes a 'stabilized' rating under 38 CFR § 3.344(c) — triggering the full set of heightened protections in § 3.344(a).
+The VA must then demonstrate 'sustained material improvement' — meaning the improvement isn't just a snapshot from one good day.
+They need to show your condition has genuinely and substantially gotten better over time, not just that one exam looked slightly different.

 The VA also has to consider: